XingruiWang/Animefy/README.md

 ### Custom your own Animate Character

+You can generate your own character on the colab Notebook [here](https://colab.research.google.com/github/XingruiWang/Animefy/blob/master/Notebook/Animefy-yourself.ipynb) (Recommanded)

+Or by runing:

 - Download the pretrain model `G_blend.pth`

 - put your own pictures in `./projects/real` （have to be 512x512）